spf13/cobra-cli/README.md

 ### Add commands to a project

 Once a cobra application is initialized you can continue to use the Cobra generator to add additional commands to your application.
-The command to do this is `cobra add`.
+The command to do this is `cobra-cli add`.

 Let's say you created an app and you wanted the following commands for it: